-In 1995, Campbell switched from the Democratic Party to the Republican Party.
-A fiscal conservative with a NARAL voting record of 21%, labeling him mostly anti-abortion, Campbell has said, "I've always been considered a moderate, to the consternation of the left wing of the Democratic Party.
-I imagine my continued moderacy will be now to the consternation of the right wing of the Republican Party."
+I can no longer represent the agenda that is put forth by the party.
+I've always been considered a moderate, to the consternation of the left wing of the Democratic Party.
+I imagine my continued moderacy will be now to the consternation of the right wing of the Republican Party.

-Ben Campbell has always been considered a very independent spirited man.
+Ben Campbell has always been considered a very independent and spirited man.
 He credits that independence with his having grown up in an orphanage.
 He has said, "It made me very self-reliant and independent.
 If you have nobody to rely on, then you have got to do it yourself."

 He did not embrace his Indian heritage until he discovered that his uncle, Alex Back Horse, had served as a leader of the Northern Cheyenne and that he also had relatives who had fought in the battle of Little Big Horn.
 In 1980, the Northern Cheyenne christened Ben with the name "Nighthorse."

 Although Campbell had dropped out of high school, after acquiring his GED, he later graduated from San Jose State University, having put himself through school by serving as a truck driver.
-Her served in the US Air Force in Korea during the Korean War.
+He served in the US Air Force in Korea during the Korean War.